-While an endless variety of products are available over the counter and on the internet, consumers should be aware that not all supplements are created equal.
+With an endless variety of products available over the counter and on the internet, you should be aware that not all supplements are created equal.

 A law passed in 1994 classified dietary supplements as foods, subjecting them to the same lax regulations that govern foodstuffs.

-A look back at news headlines over the recent past unveils a series of grave safety issues related to our food supply, and is a telltale sign of the lack of oversight: spinach contaminated with deadly E. coli; wheat products tainted with hazardous chemicals; tomatoes infested with disease-causing salmonella; the list goes on and on.
-So it is only natural to assume that such health-promoting products as dietary supplements ought to be held to a higher standard.
+A look back at recent headlines unveils a series of grave safety issues related to our food supply: spinach contaminated with deadly E. coli; wheat products tainted with hazardous chemicals; tomatoes infested with disease-causing salmonella; the list goes on and on.
+So, it's only natural to assume that such health-promoting products as dietary supplements ought to be held to a higher standard than foodstuffs.

-A quick survey of the market reveals many products with different claims, certifications, and “grades;” all gimmicks used by marketers to help their product stand out, or to convey the sense that their product is somehow superior.
+A quick survey of the market reveals many supplements with different claims, certifications, and “grades;” all gimmicks used by marketers to help their product stand out, or to convey the sense that their product is somehow superior.
 Yet it may be surprising to know that the vast majority of these have no meaning or legal bearing whatsoever.
-Let us take a look at the most common claims and their real-world meaning:
+Let's take a look at the most common claims and their real-world meaning: